 - Read the recipe through before making it, so you’re ready to add ingredients to the wok quickly.

-Contributor Cybele Pascal is the author of three cookbooks, including the new Allergy-Free and Easy Cooking and The Allergen-Free Baker’s Handbook.
+Contributor Cybele Pascal is the author of three cookbooks, including Allergy-Free and Easy Cooking and The Allergen-Free Baker’s Handbook.
 Visit her at cybelepascal.com .

-For many more great recipes, subscribe to Allergic Living magazine.
+First published in Allergic Living magazine.
+For many more great recipes, subscribe to the magazine.